-What the difference between talking to you or other people in my life?
+What’s the value in talking to you vs. other people in my life?

-As a registered dietitian and nutrition therapist, I have specialized training in helping people to achieve food and body wellness in a calm, supported, diet-free, client-centered, and structured way.
-I will teach you skills, provide tools, listen to you without expectations or judgement, and help you uncover what is beneath your food and body image challenges.
-While having a person or people to support you is valuable, processing shame, blame, deep beliefs, and vulnerable experiences may not feel safe, appropriate or comfortable with others.
-As your nutrition counselor, my job is to help support you no matter where you are on your journey as you explore all parts of yourself.
+As a registered dietitian and nutrition therapist, I help people to achieve food and body freedom in a calm, supported, diet-free, client-centered, structured way.
+I will teach you skills, provide tools, listen to you without expectations or judgement, and help you uncover what is beneath your food and body image challenges and stuck places.
+While having other people in your life to support you is valuable, processing shame, blame, deep beliefs, and vulnerable experiences may not feel safe or comfortable with others.
+As your nutrition counselor, my job is to help support you no matter where you are on your food and body journey.

 My approach includes the use of a combination of intuitive eating, mindfulness-based strategies, compassionate-based skill development, trauma-informed body image healing, and narrative-style work.